USS LST-1010: Construction and commissioning

 LST-1010 was laid down on 22 February 1944 at Bethlehem Steel Company, Quincy, Massachusetts.
 Launched on 29 March 1944 and commissioned on 25 April 1944.

 Service in United States Navy

 During World War II, LST-1010 was assigned to the Asiatic-Pacific theater and participated in the assault and occupation of Okinawa Gunto in May and June 1945.
 Following the war, LST-1010 performed occupation duty in the Far East until mid-September 1945.
 She returned to the United States and was decommissioned and transferred to United States Army on 4 April 1947.
 She returned to the US Navy on 1 March 1950 and assigned to the Pacific Reserve Fleet.

 Under provisions of the Military Assistance Program, she was transferred to the Republic of Korea on 22 March 1955, and served the ROK navy as Un Bong (LST-807).

-LST-1010 earned two battle star for World War II service.
+LST-1010 earned two battle stars for World War II service.